 Kevin Slavin is a serial entrepreneur, senior executive, and designer whose work has pioneered novel intersections between digital systems and the physical world—from location-based games to pathogen-sensing bees.

-In 2021, Kevin began actively advising Poppy, and is now Chief Marketing and Creative Director for the US/Canadian startup at the leading edge of indoor environmental pathogen sensing.
-Poppy's work in using next generation technology to sense pathogens in the air is setting new standards and methods for the knowledge and action to mitigate risk in major multinational corporate offices, cultural institutions, coworking spaces and even airports.
+In 2021, Kevin began actively advising Poppy, and is leading Marketing and Creative for the US/Canadian startup pioneering indoor environmental pathogen sensing.
+Poppy's work in using next generation technology to sense pathogens in the air is setting new standards for the knowledge and action to mitigate risk in major multinational corporate offices, cultural institutions, coworking spaces and even airports.

 Since the onset of the coronavirus pandemic, Kevin's work in microbial sensing has led to leadership and advisory roles with companies building critical new tools to understand the intersections between architecture, people, and microbial environments.
 He is reshaping not just our ability to mitigate the risks of infection and contagion in common spaces, but overall understanding of the built environment.
 These are the emerging technologies that make the invisible world visible.